RAG-Coding: Enhancing LLM Medical Coding with Structured External Knowledge

 Article Excerpt

 From source RSS / original summaryarXiv:2605.
-27377v1 Announce Type: new Abstract: We present RAG-Coding, an agentic method for automated ICD-10-CM coding.
+27377v1 Announce Type: new Abstract: We present -Coding, an agentic method for automated ICD-10-CM coding.
 RAG-Coding orchestrates four large language model (LLM) agents and grounds their coding decisions in external knowledge sources (e. g. the official coding tabular list and guidelines).
 By retrieving and cross-referencing relevant knowledge in these sources, the agents enhance coding accuracy and ensure clinical compliance.

 On the MDACE dataset, RAG-Coding outperforms the best LLM-based baseline by 8-13\% in micro-F1 and 2-8\% in macro-F1 across multiple LLM backbones.
 Compared to the state-of-the-art pretrained language model method, PLM-ICD, RAG-Coding exhibits higher micro recall (+11\%), while PLM-ICD exhibits higher micro precision (+6\%), yielding comparable micro- and macro-F1.
 Ablations show stepwise gains, highlighting the importance of incorporating external knowledge.